DaleOnRails/CA-Assignment-MH-kit/README.md

 As a user i want to be able to record and reflect on my daily moods in an easy to understand format.

-As a user i want to use this mood journal so that my GP can easily identify patterns in my life and therefore diagnose and prescribe medication more accurately.
+As a user i want to use this mood journal / chart, so that my GP can easily identify patterns in my life and therefore diagnose and prescribe medication more accurately.

-To be updated...

 # Functionality and Features
 To be updated...